 - Acceptance and Commitment Therapy, which helps you focus on finding hope in recovery

-- Cognitive Behavioral Therapy that emphasizes the importance of undoing dysfunctional patterns
+- Cognitive Behavioral Therapy emphasizes the importance of undoing dysfunctional patterns

-- Dialectical Behavior Therapy which pinpoints runaway emotions and gives you the tools to control them
+- Dialectical Behavior Therapy pinpoints runaway emotions and gives you the tools to control them

 Most importantly, you learn to lean on others for accountability.
-As you progress through treatment, you then begin to work on relapse prevention strategies.
+As you progress through treatment, you begin working on relapse prevention strategies.
 One of them is support group attendance.
-The 12 Steps, in particular, show a lot of promise with helping people protect early sobriety.
+The 12 Steps, in particular, show a lot of promise in helping people protect early sobriety.

 During your stay at the rehab center, you learn coping, social, and life skills.
 You come to understand that an underlying mental health condition needs ongoing management.
-Most program participants receive a referral to a therapist to continue this aspect of care.
+Most program participants are referred to a therapist to continue this aspect of care.
 Everyone benefits from support groups.

 It’s possible that you run into some hiccups along the way.
 That’s completely normal.
 Remember that addiction’s a chronic disease with no cure.
 It responds very well to treatment, but it may flare up occasionally.

 If this happens, come back to the center.
 Therapists help you get back on track.
 Of course, you first have to begin your treatment.
-Now that you know about the connection between problems with mental health and substance abuse, it’s time to act.
+Now that you know about the connection between problems with mental health and substance use disorder, it’s time to act.